-Historic Sites of Manitoba: Fishers Siding School No. 1200 (Renwer, RM of Minitonas)
+Historic Sites of Manitoba: Fishers Siding School No. 1200 (Renwer, Municipality of Minitonas-Bowsman)

 The Fishers Siding School District was established formally in October 1902 but the first school building was not erected until 1914, in the village of Renwer in the Rural Municipality of Minitonas.
 It was destroyed by fire in 1944. and classes were held in the Renwer Hall until a replacement was constructed two years later.
 A high school was built in 1956 and was used until 1960, after which students went to Minitonas.
 The elementary school was used until it was consolidated with the Swan Valley School Division in 1967.
 A rock monument was erected in the school yard on 21 July 2002.